 For instance, late last year, if you wanted your bitcoin transaction within 24 hours, it would cost around $20 worth of transaction fees during peak load.
 Thus, bringing us to the next time.

 One of the fundamental bottlenecks for most blockchains is the issue of scalability.
 Normal blockchains consume a lot of time to achieve consensus by building new blocks.

 For instance, the Bitcoin blockchain can handle 7 transactions per second, and Ethereum, around 20.
 But, Tangle is experiencing huge transaction spikes, in hundreds per second.

 Not only this but it can theoretically scale infinitely as the larger the number of devices writing data the faster the network becomes.

-One of the drawbacks for IOTA/Tangle is that Smart Contracts don't exist here yet.
-If you want to develop a DApp with IOTA, it might not be possible.
+One of the drawbacks of IOTA/Tangle is that smart contracts don't exist here yet.
+If you want to develop a dApp with IOTA, it might not be possible.

-Users will be able to subscribe to relevant data streams to build top-class machine learning algorithms based on large data sets.
+Users will be able to subscribe to relevant data streams to build top-class machine-learning algorithms based on large data sets.
 Even new AI startups can subscribe to data streams as they might not have access to any data.

 For more information, you can contact our subject matter experts.